bNobo/needabreak/readme.md

 * Improve design
 * Fix bugs

-If you need inspiration there is a couple of todos in the main application file
+If you need inspiration there is a couple of todos in the main application file.